insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 ## Enable Flathub

-Fedora ships with its version of Flatpak enabled but due to their open-source and licensing policies/ideologies, we need to add [Flathub][flathub] to use their store.
+Older Fedora versions ship with a filtered Flathub enabled,therefore, we need to add [unfiltered Flathub][flathub] to use their store.

 ```sh
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo